 The cyclical equilibrium of the Atacama Desert, which has remained relatively undisturbed for millennia, is increasingly altered by the effects of large-scale patterns of human consumption, contamination and destruction.
 In recent years (including January 2019 when this work was exhibited) unprecedented rains associated with the “altiplanic winter” between December and March, which brings moist air over the Andes Mountains, have channeled torrents of water into the desert, decimating wildlife habitat and causing flooding devastation in towns and villages.
 The occurrence of these major rain events is attributed to changing conditions over the Pacific Ocean as a result of climate change.
-Although climate models suggest that such rain events could occur in the desert once every century, there are no records of extreme precipitation events in the core of the desert for the past 500 years (2).
+Although climate models suggest that such rain events could occur in the desert once every century, there are no records of extreme precipitation events in the core of the desert for the past 500 years (3).
 Combined with the impacts of climate change are the global demands on northern Chile’s distinct geodiversity, which has led to an expansion of mining operations that drain and contaminate water sources in the process of extracting lithium, boron and copper, including the world’s largest copper mine.